-The Regional Commission recognizes the function and purpose of regional entities existing in the region.
+~24 VSA Chapter 17 TRORC recognizes the function and purpose of regional entities existing in the Region.
 Vermont law enables the creation of inter-municipal cooperative agreements, compacts, districts, and contracts by municipalities (24 VSA Chapter 121).
-Under the provision of this law, towns cooperatively organize to undertake a particular kind of project or service with other towns of similar or like needs.
-Given the complexity and economic costs associated with the provision of a required public service by municipalities, such as solid waste disposal and public education, the creation of special purpose units of government within the region is likely to continue.
+Under the provision of this law, towns may cooperatively organize to undertake a particular kind of project or service with other towns of similar needs.
+Given the complexity and economic costs associated with the provision of a required public service by municipalities, such as solid waste disposal or public education, the creation of special purpose units of government within the Region is likely to continue.

-The Regional Commission recognizes these regional entities and seeks to work cooperatively with such organizations to ensure that the goals and policies of the Plan are fairly addressed and applied in the long-range planning operations of these entities.
-Regional entities currently formed in the region include union school districts, fire and water districts, solid waste districts, and natural resources conservation districts.
+TRORC recognizes these regional entities and seeks to work cooperatively with such organizations to ensure that the goals and policies of the Plan are fairly addressed and applied in the long-range planning operations of these entities.
+Regional entities currently formed in the Region include union school districts, fire and water districts, solid waste districts, and natural resources conservation districts.

-Several state and regional non-profit corporations or organizations exist or operate to provide services or programs within the region.
+Several state and regional nonprofit corporations or organizations exist or operate to provide services or programs within the Region.
 Activities of these public service organizations are generally complementary and supportive of the general work of this Commission and specific Plan policies.
-The Regional Commission intends to coordinate with these corporations, to the extent practical, to promote the implementation of this Plan.
+TRORC intends to coordinate with these corporations, to the extent practical, to promote the implementation of this Plan.